MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Model Based Sonification
-Here, a data set is used to construct a virtual data object in a state of equilibrium condition.
-The object is then allowed to be disturbed by human interaction which transfers the energy and produces a temporal signal that can be sonified.
+Here, a data set is used to construct a virtual data object in a state of equilibrium.
+The object is then allowed to be operated by human interaction which transfers the energy and produces a temporal signal that can be sonified.
 It has many benifits over parameter mapping sonification.
 It is generally applicable for any type of data set.
 It facilitates interpretation, and the interaction with data is built-in via excitation.
 It can be useful in creating more complex sounds due to holistic dependencies etc.

 <figure>
 <img src="/assets/img/mbs.png" width = "100%" align="center" />